STAND. COM. REP. NO. 2780

-"A BILL FOR AN ACT RELATING TO MORTGAGE FORECLOSURES,"
+"A BILL FOR AN ACT RELATING TO ELECTRONIC SMOKING DEVICES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2132, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2132, H.D.
-1, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2495, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2495, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,